-In the last few decades, more of transparent conducting oxide (TCO) like indium tin oxide (ITO) have been widely utilized in various optoelectronic devices because it has high optical transmittance in the visible wavelength area (80 - 95 %), low value of resistivity ( $10^{-3} - 10^{-4} \Omega. cm$ ), good mechanical strength and a wide bandgap (3.5 - 4.2 eV) degenerate n-type semiconductor [1].
-These devices like solar energy cells [2], flat screen displays [3], photo diodes [4] and antireflection coatings [5].
-Previously, many techniques were used to synthesis nanostructured ITO thin layer films such as; ion beam assisted deposition (ISD) [6], pulsed laser ablation (PLA) [7], radio frequency magnetron sputtering [8] and chemical spray pyrolysis (CSP) [9].
+In the last few decades, more of transparent conducting oxides (TCO) like indium tin oxide (ITO) have been widely utilized in various optoelectronic devices because it has high optical transmittance in the visible wavelength area (80 - 95%), low value of resistivity $(10^{-3} - 10^{-4} \Omega. cm)$, good mechanical strength and a wide bandgap (3.5 - 4.2 eV) degenerate n-type semiconductor [1].
+Examples of these devices are solar energy cells [2], flat screen displays [3], photo diodes [4] and antireflection coatings [5].
+Previously, many techniques have been used to synthesis nanostructured ITO thin layer films such as; ion beam assisted deposition (ISD) [6], pulsed laser ablation (PLA) [7], radio frequency magnetron sputtering [8] and chemical spray pyrolysis (CSP) [9].
 From all of methods utilized, the results show that the chemical spray pyrolysis (CSP) is the most credible, simplest and cheapest method of prepare high quality of nanostructured ITO thin layer films [10, 11, 12].
-The effect of post annealing treatment on the structural, optical and electrical properties of ITO thin films prepared on glass substrate using

-RF sputtering technique have been studied by Ahmed et al. [13].
-These properties were investigated at (250, 350, 450 and 500)°C. They had showed that the grain size, transmittance and morphology of ITO thin films increase with increasing annealing temperature and the highest quantity of grain size, transmittance and electrical conductivity have been obtained at 450°C. Wang et al. [14] were deposited ITO thin films on a substrate of glass using electron-beam evaporating method.
-The influence of post preparation annealing treatment and the rate of deposition of ITO thin films were investigated for optical characterizations.
-They had conclusion that the optical transmittance of ITO thin films on glass substrate using RF magnetron sputtering.
-The influence of post deposition annealing treatment and electrical properties of ITO thin films have been investigated in the range of 300°C to 600°C in oxygen environment.
-They had showed that the crystallinity (grain size), optical transmittance and electrical conductivity of ITO thin films improved and enhanced by increasing annealing temperature.
+The effect of post annealing treatment on the structural, optical and electrical properties of ITO thin films prepared on glass substrate using RF sputtering technique has been studied by Ahmed et al. [13].
+These properties were investigated at 250, 350, 450, and $500^{\circ}C$.
+They had showed that the grain size, transmittance and morphology of ITO thin films increase with increasing annealing temperature and the highest quantity of grain size, transmittance and electrical conductivity has been obtained at 450°C. Wang et al. [14] deposited ITO thin films on a substrate of glass using electron-beam evaporating method.
+The influence of post preparation annealing treatment and the rate of deposition of ITO thin films was investigated for optical characterizations.
+They concluded that the optical transmittance of ITO thin films on a glass substrate using RF magnetron sputtering.
+The influence of post deposition annealing temperature on the structural, optical and electrical properties of ITO thin films has been investigated in the range of 300°C to 600°C in oxygen environment.
+They showed that the crystallinity (grain size), optical transmittance and electrical conductivity of ITO thin films improved and enhanced by increasing the annealing temperature.